jwplayer/engineering-rubric/README.md

 # engineering-rubric
 Contains the enineering ladder for technical and management tracks.
-An overview can be found in the Medium article.
+An overview can be found in our [technical blog](https://medium.com/jw-player-engineering) on Medium.